-By chanting Trump , Trump Trump, it keeps poor whites angry, resentful, and spiteful, but however prideful though — in both physical and psychological segregation from their fellow Americans like blacks and other people of color, which is more than just social construction, it has been socioeconomically profitable for the elite who have been successful at exploiting those manufactured divisions.
+It does appear that by chanting Trump, Trump, Trump, it keeps poor whites angry, resentful, and spiteful, but however prideful— in both physical and psychological segregation from their fellow Americans like blacks and other people of color, which is more than just social construction, it has proven to be socioeconomically profitable for the patriarchal elite who have been successful at exploiting those manufactured divisions.

 What has manifested from this is what William Brewer expressed so eloquently in a journal published by the University of Chicago Press in 1930, stating that “Slavery imposed upon this class nearly three hundred years of ignorance, inertia, and peculiar prejudice which crystalized into a wall of conservatism.
 Generations of education will be needed to break down this defense of provincialism.”¹